EthanMerrill/TradingAlgoExperimentation/readme.md

 - [x] compare current rsi to rsi entry limits in entry calculator function
 - [x] function to place buy and sell orders (switch for paper vs non paper trading)
 - [x] simple comparator for rsi exit conditions
-- [ ] Check the RMA EMA functions, something is a little off there.
--
+- [x] Make the Paths Portable: https://docs.python.org/3/library/os.path.html
+- [x] optimize ram usage during backtesting

 - [ ] Clean up the key/path/variable management to use only environ variables.
 - [x] Manually update positions df on buy and sell orders.
     - [ ] may want to build more error handling in in the future to handle manual buy and sell orders amongst other things.
 Just a better way to reconcile strategies and positions
 - [ ] More complex buy ordering.
 Limit orders, not market orders
     - [ ] Implement oco order on initial position
     - [x] create a class for order types
-- [ ] Set up containerization
+- [x] Set up containerization
     - [x] Create docker file
-    - [ ] Make a working build
+    - [x] Make a working build

 - [ ] Check that NYSE volumes are not 2x!!!
-- [x] Make the Paths Portable: https://docs.python.org/3/library/os.path.html

 - [ ] put all variables in one place. and make a log of this data as a sort of metadata file.
+Add arguments on run, at least argument for PAPER_TRADING
     - stop price multiplier
     - volatility stop multiple
     - rsi_optimizer inputs
     - number of positions
 - [ ] handle the situation when 10% of portfolio isn't enough to purchase even one share...

+- [ ] Check the RMA EMA functions, something is a little off there.
+- [ ] use numpy.where instead of vectorize where possible
+- [ ] GCP Cloud bucket!
+-
+- ## Long term Features:
+- [ ] Use a format better than pickle for long term storage
 - [ ] CI/CD!! :o
-- [x] optimize ram usage during backtesting
+-
+- pip freeze > requirements.txt
+-
+- !!!
+BUG: When existing universe exists, then the container is built, the image will still try to access that locally saved universe and will not be able to